Uruguay: Independence struggle

 In 1811, José Gervasio Artigas, who became Uruguay's national hero, launched a successful revolt against the Spanish authorities, defeating them on 18 May at the Battle of Las Piedras.
 In 1813, the new government in Buenos Aires convened a constituent assembly where Artigas emerged as a champion of federalism, demanding political and economic autonomy for each area and the Banda Oriental in particular.
 The assembly refused to seat the delegates from the Banda Oriental; however, Buenos Aires pursued a system based on unitary centralism.

 As a result, Artigas broke with Buenos Aires and besieged Montevideo, taking the city in early 1815.
 Once the troops from Buenos Aires had withdrawn, the Banda Oriental appointed its first autonomous government.
 Artigas organized the Federal League under his protection, consisting of six provinces, five of which later became part of Argentina.

 In 1816, 10,000 Portuguese troops invaded the Banda Oriental from Brazil; they took Montevideo in January 1817.
 After nearly four more years of struggle, the Portuguese Kingdom of Brazil annexed the Banda Oriental as a province under the name of "Cisplatina".
 The Brazilian Empire became independent of Portugal in 1822.
 In response to the annexation, the Thirty-Three Orientals, led by Juan Antonio Lavalleja, declared independence on 25 August 1825, supported by the United Provinces of the Río de la Plata (present-day Argentina).
 This led to the 500-day-long Cisplatine War.
 Neither side gained the upper hand, and in 1828, the Treaty of Montevideo, fostered by the United Kingdom through the diplomatic efforts of Viscount John Ponsonby, gave birth to Uruguay as an independent state.
 25 August is celebrated as Independence Day, a national holiday.
 The nation's first constitution was adopted on 18 July 1830.
+The country was officially the Oriental State of Uruguay.